BY ERIN EWART

 So make it a goal to find others who can support you as you go through this process.
 Ensure that your friends and family know that you’ll need time and space (and the occasional pat on the back) as you work on your search, and find others who are also going through the process who you can rely on for support, feedback, and accountability.

-Group programs like our Job Search Bootcamp can be great ways to get support and shore up your confidence, and you can also form your own accountability team.
+Group programs like ours can also be great ways to get support and shore up your confidence, or you can take initiative to form your own accountability team of fellow job seekers.
 Whatever you do, just remember you don’t have to go it alone – there’s a world of other job seekers out there who are going through the same experience you are, and you’re in a perfect position to help each other!

 4. Have options